fiatconnect/specification/fiatconnect-api.md

 Given that amounts are communicated in divisible units-- such as US Dollars, which are divisible into `100` cents, or Celo, which is divisible into `10^18` wei--  it is expected that the client or server will sometimes need to communicate non-integer amounts.
-For all amounts, [decimal notation](https://en.wikipedia.org/wiki/Decimal#Decimal_notation) must be used-- for example, One half should be given as `0.5`.
+For all amounts, [decimal notation](https://en.wikipedia.org/wiki/Decimal#Decimal_notation) MUST be used-- for example, One half should be given as `0.5`.

 ## 6.3 Precision